 This Easter, we decided to go to Madrid for a long weekend.
 It was our first time visiting the capital and hopefully, it won’t be the last.
-Where I had found Barcelona stunning but somewhat over-crowded and really touristy, I absolutely loved how vibrant and stylish Madrid was and how you weren’t constantly surrounded by masses of fellow tourists.
+Where I had found Barcelona stunning but somewhat over-crowded and perhaps more geared towards tourists, I absolutely loved how vibrant and stylish Madrid was and how you weren’t constantly surrounded by masses of fellow tourists.
 I guess what I’m trying to say is that I felt like we had a slightly more authentic experience in Madrid than in Barcelona and I loved that.
-I had also forgotten how spring south of the border starts a lot earlier than it does in England so I was happily surprised with the balmy temperatures mid-April, which made our wanderings around the city even more enjoyable.
+I had also forgotten how spring in Southern Europe starts a lot earlier than it does in England so I was happily surprised with the balmy temperatures mid-April, which made our wanderings around the city even more enjoyable.

-Although Madrid has a plethora of cool hotels to choose from, we decided to go through Airbnb and rent an apartment.
-The place we found was located between Lavapies and La Latina, both of which are buzzing districts I knew I wanted to spend some time in.
-The apartment itself was lovely, true to the pictures on the listing and within walking distance of everything.
-In case you are interested, it was this apartment: https://www.airbnb.co.uk/rooms/1786233
+Although Madrid has a plethora of great hotels to choose from, we decided to go through Airbnb and rent an apartment.
+The place we found was located between Lavapies and La Latina, both of which are buzzing districts I knew I wanted to spend some time exploring.
+The apartment itself was lovely, true to the pictures on the listing, affordable and within walking distance of everything.

 /EAT & DRINK/

 Madrid is heaven on earth for foodies.
-I kept on spotting cool restaurants, cafes, and bars.
 A Spanish friend of mine and fellow foodie kindly recommended some places for us to go to.
 We also ended up trying a few other restaurants that we stumbled upon while we were exploring.
-Oh and fun fact: in most bars in Madrid, if you order a drink, they will also give you a free tapa!
-If you’re not sure what to drink, try a Tinto de Verano.
-Trust me on this one!
+Fun fact: did you know that in most bars in Madrid, if you order a drink, they will also give you a free tapa?
+Yes, free apero!
+And it really helps to keep you going until dinner time since the Madrilenos eat really late.

 Maricastaña – Calle Corredera Baja de San Pablo, 12 – Great place in Malasana for lunch.
-Try the Tomates verdes fritos con queso de cabra, mermelada de tomate casera y rúcula and the Quesadillas de alcachofas, portobello, tomate seco y albahaca.
+Try the Tomates verdes and the Quesadillas.
 Perfection!

 Celso y Manolo – Calle Libertad, 1 – Lovely tasca for dinner.
 Make sure you book ahead.
 I can’t remember what the dishes we ate were called but there was this tomato dish we had as a starter that was incredible.
-We picked it upon recommendation from our waiter so I would recommend following the same method and asking for advice.
+Ask the waiter for recommendations.
+Everything ours recommended was delicious.

-Mercado de San Anton – Calle de Augusto Figueroa, 24B.
-It’s actually more like a food court than your typical market.
-Head upstairs, they have lots of places offering pinchos and other Spanish bits.
-Pick what you want from each of the stalls and head to the shared tables to enjoy your feast.
+Mercado de San Anton – Calle de Augusto Figueroa, 24B – It’s actually more like a food court than your typical market.
+Go upstairs, they have lots of places offering pinchos and other Spanish bits.
+Pick what you want from each of the stalls, grab a beer and head to the shared tables to enjoy your feast.

-El Huerto de Luca – Calle San Lucas, 13.
-Great spot for lunch.
-It’s actually part restaurant, part market.
+El Huerto de Luca – Calle San Lucas, 13 – Great spot for lunch.
+It’s part restaurant, part market.
 You can buy everything and anything from fruits and vegetables to juices…etc. The seating area is in the middle, under hanging plant baskets and lots of natural light.
 Lovely space and the food was delicious.

 /SEE & DO/

 Lavapiés – Situated just east of La Latina, this area used to be the Jewish quarter and it is now fast becoming a multi-cultural trendy neighbourhood.
 My favourite part was how colourful and picturesque the streets were.